Learn > How Auto Transport Works

 Every route has different timing, demand, and availability.
 To give you flexibility, you’ll see three pricing options:

-• Saver Rate: Lowest cost if your schedule is flexible.
+• Standby: Our lowest starting price, best if your schedule is flexible.

-• Rush Service: Fastest scheduling for urgent or time-sensitive moves.
+• Rush: Fastest scheduling for urgent or time-sensitive moves.

 If you’re not sure which option fits your situation, your agent can help you choose based on your route and your timing needs.